Is this a Prime Time To acquire Hudson Technologies Inc. (HDSN) stock - The Dwinnex

-The price of Hudson Technologies Inc. (NASDAQ: HDSN) closed at $10.16 in the last session, up 14.80% from day before closing price of $8.85.
-In other words, the price has increased by $+1.31 from its previous closing price.
-On the day, 2096420 shares were traded.
-HDSN stock price reached its highest trading level at $10.39 during the session, while it also had its lowest trading level at $9.40.
+After finishing at $10.80 in the prior trading day, Hudson Technologies Inc. (NASDAQ: HDSN) closed at $10.67, down -1.20%.
+In other words, the price has decreased by -$0.13 from its previous closing price.
+On the day, 854390 shares were traded.
+HDSN stock price reached its highest trading level at $10.99 during the session, while it also had its lowest trading level at $10.51.

 Top 5 Cheap Stocks to Own Right Now